aredn/documentation/arednGettingStarted/node_admin.rst

 These fields contain the URLs used by the node for downloading firmware and package files during upgrades.
 By default they point to the AREDN |trade| downloads server available across the Internet.
 You can change these paths to point to a local mesh package server in order to upgrade nodes that do not have Internet access.
 If you plan to create a local software repository for your mesh network, review **Creating a Local Package Server** in the **How-To Guide** section.

-The **Dangerous Upgrade** setting allows you to disable the normal firmware compatibility safety checks that typically prevent you from loading the wrong firmware image on your node.
-The default setting is *OFF* which means that the safety checks remain enabled, and this setting should not be changed unless you have a specific reason to disable the firmware compatibility checks.
-One example for using this setting would be if you mistakenly installed an incorrect firmware image and would like to correct that mistake by installing the correct firmware image (e.g., you installed the Mikrotik LHG version when you meant to install the LHG XL version).

 AREDN |trade| Alert Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^